 To find out more about how we weaned our babies, we need to go back to the 18th century, before we could pop to the supermarket and pick up food for our baby.
 During this time, it was common place to breastfeed up until the age of two or three years old.
 Babies that couldn’t be breast-fed by the mother were either fed using a wet nurse (another woman with breast milk would nurse the baby) or goat’s milk, with some infants being suckled directly onto the goat!!!!

 When babies were first artificially fed, it was with bread and water, then came the use of cow’s milk and the invention of the bottle.
 The first bottles were made from the horn of a cow, with a couple of pieces of leather sewn to the narrow end which had a hole in it.
 The baby sucked milk though the holes between the stitches of the leather.
 Next, came the invention of artificial milk formulas and baby foods.
 Due to the manufacturing of baby food, along with the addition of government guidelines, weaning methods started to change and babies started to be weaned earlier.
+Nowadays there is a real art to weaning your baby.

 The Principles of Baby-led Weaning